 Last I checked, letting a child self-wean wasn’t asking them to shoulder any burden.
 In fact, it’s allowing them to learn about their bodies and share what they’ve learned.
 They get a chance to know when they’ve had enough milk – whether it be for comfort or nutrition – and make a decision.
 Isn’t that empowering?
 In fact, I think it’s one of the first independent steps we can allow a child to make.
 Otherwise it’s us telling them what they need, providing them no chance to learn on their own.

 If you subscribe to that, which other decisions would you let your child make?
 To go to nursery or not?
 To get up in the morning or stay in bed?
 It’s clearly wrong.

 I’m not sure what to say here.
 One, your analogies are false alone in that they don’t even equate to breastfeeding.
-Breastfeeding is something the child can have control over so long as mom is okay with it.
+Breastfeeding is something the child can have control over so long as mom is okay with it (and of course a mom who is not enjoying the experience or suffering from it should look to alternatives and weaning, no one is suggesting otherwise).
 Going to the nursery or getting up in the morning are things that simply have to happen for the family to function oftentimes.
 But breastfeeding?
 Nope.
 That is something that is a choice for a particular dyad to make and the decision on who to let make the choice as to when to stop is something that every dyad must decide.
 By the way, I wonder what you think about kids who self-wean early?
 Like at a year?
 Is that okay or should the mother have stopped them earlier?

 This doesn’t bother advocates of extreme parenting.